KAN-Mamba FusionNet: Redefining Medical Image Segmentation with Non-Linear Modeling: Conclusion

 \section{Conclusion}

-In this paper, we propose KAN-Mamba FusionNet architecture for medical image segmentation.
-It integrates Kolmogorov-Arnold Networks (KAN) with Mamba, and the bag of activation functions to reduce complexity, capture non-linearity in the input images, and adaptively select the efficient activation function to boost the model performance respectively.
-Our experiments across BUSI, Kvasir-Seg and Glas datasets validate our hypothesis, demonstrating better IoU (Intersection over Union) and F1 (Dice) scores on comparison with the SOTA methods.
-Furthermore, ablation studies show the key role of each architectural component, particularly highlighting how the bag of activation functions contributes to the overall performance enhancements.
-In summary, KAN-Mamba FusionNet advances accuracy and robustness of medical image segmentation and is efficient in terms of computation.
-The use of bag-of-activation functions offers a flexible approach to augmenting neural netowrk efficacy, tackling intricate visual data issues in healthcare, and perhaps improved patient outcomes via more accurate segmentation masks.
-By adaptively integrating various activation functions, BoA improves the versatility and robustness of neural networks in diverse ML applications.
+In this paper, we propose a novel KAN-Mamba FusionNet architecture to improve the medical image segmentation accuracy.
+As part of this architecture, we have designed KAMBA block with KAN, BoA, SSM, spatial attention module and a skip connection to better capture non-linearities and handle long-range dependencies in the input data.
+Our experiments across the BUSI, Kvasir-Seg, and GlaS datasets validate our hypothesis, demonstrating better IoU and F1 scores in comparison with the state-of-the-art methods.
+Furthermore, our ablation studies provide crucial insights, revealing the key role of each architectural component in the KAN-Mamba FusionNet model.
+In summary, our proposed approach considerably advances the overall accuracy, effectiveness and robustness of medical image segmentation with efficient computation.